 For example, take a shell/terminal application.
 Its been years since Linux/Mac system have it which Windows recently copied Ubuntu's Terminal application with some restrictions to it.

-Switch to Linux or Mac as soon possible, make it your default Operating System and then do what you normally do with it - watch movies, surf internet in your favourite browser, and so on.
+Switch to Linux or Mac as soon possible, make it your default Operating System and then do what you normally do with it - watch movies, surf the internet in your favorite browser, and so on.

 Learn Practical Programming